madnuttah/unbound-docker/README.md

 - [`Libevent`](https://github.com/madnuttah/unbound-docker/actions/workflows/build-libevent-buildenv.yaml)
 - [`OpenSSL`](https://github.com/madnuttah/unbound-docker/actions/workflows/build-openssl-buildenv.yaml)

 **The image is completely built online via a [GitHub Action](https://github.com/features/actions) and _not_ locally on my systems.
-All components are verified with their corresponding PGP keys and signature files if available to guarantee maximum security and trust.**
+All components as well as the Internic files (root.hints and root.zone) are verified with their corresponding PGP keys and signature files if available to guarantee maximum security and trust.**

 <details>